Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Generation of DeepFakes

 \section{Generation of DeepFakes}

-In the research area of DeepFake generation, there are two parts to focus on: generation methods and dataset. {We first give an overview of the general DeepFake techniques and introduce the methods which can be seen as DeepFake generation methods in a broad sense (\eg, style transfer, inpainting, super resolution, \etc{}) in Section \ref{Other generation methods}.
-This can give readers an understanding of the general DeepFake generation techniques.}
+In the research area of DeepFake generation, there are two parts to focus on: generation methods and datasets.
+We first provide an overview of the general DeepFake techniques and introduce the methods which can be seen as DeepFake generation methods in a broader sense (\eg, style transfer, inpainting, super resolution, \etc{}) in Section \ref{Other generation methods}.
+This gives readers an understanding of the general DeepFake generation techniques.

-{Then we focus on face appearance-related DeepFake methods which are most anticipated and influential in the field.} For DeepFake generation methods, {according to the consensus in the DeepFake field \citep{mirsky2021creation,verdoliva2020media,tolosana2020deepfakes}}, there are mainly four categories based on their function: entire face synthesis, attribute manipulation, identity swap, and expression swap as depicted in Figure~\ref{fig:fourcls}.
-We introduce these methods in Section \ref{Entire Face Synthesis}, \ref{Attribute Manipulation}, \ref{Identity Swap} and \ref{Expression Swap}.
+Then we focus on face appearance-related DeepFake methods which are most anticipated and influential in the field.
+For DeepFake generation methods, according to the consensus in the DeepFake field \citep{mirsky2021creation,verdoliva2020media,tolosana2020deepfakes}, there are mainly four categories based on their function: entire face synthesis, attribute manipulation, identity swap, and expression swap as depicted in Figure~\ref{fig:fourcls}.
+We introduce these methods in Section \ref{Entire Face Synthesis}, \ref{Attribute Manipulation}, \ref{Identity Swap}, and \ref{Expression Swap}.
 The other important part is the dataset.
 We highlight the major real image/video datasets which are used in the generation methods above and the fake image/video datasets generated by them.
-The content is introduced in Section~\ref{Real Dataset} and \ref{Fake Dataset}, followed by DeepFake challenges in Section~\ref{DeepFake Challenges}. {The various DeepFake generation methods are summarized in Section~\ref{sec:sum_gen}.
-The highlights of the technical evolution of DeepFake generation methods discussed in Sections~\ref{sec:tec_evo_entire_face_synthesis}, \ref{sec:tec_evo_attribute_manipulation}, \ref{sec:tec_evo_identity_swap}, \ref{sec:tec_evo_expression_swap}.}
+The content is introduced in Section~\ref{Real Dataset} and \ref{Fake Dataset}, followed by DeepFake challenges in Section~\ref{DeepFake Challenges}.
+The various DeepFake generation methods are summarized in Section~\ref{sec:sum_gen}.
+The highlights of the technical evolution of DeepFake generation methods discussed in Sections~\ref{sec:tec_evo_entire_face_synthesis}, \ref{sec:tec_evo_attribute_manipulation}, \ref{sec:tec_evo_identity_swap}, \ref{sec:tec_evo_expression_swap}.